What we know about the jurors selected so far in Derek Chauvin's trial | NewsChannel 3-12

 Eric Nelson is questioning the prospective jurors for the defense, while Steve Schleicher is questioning them for the prosecution.
 Judge Peter Cahill is presiding over the trial.

-Three jurors were selected on the first day of jury selection on Tuesday, and two jurors were selected on Wednesday.
-One was chosen on Thursday.
+Seven jurors were selected in the first four days of jury selection last week.
+Two jurors have been selected on Monday.

+The first seven jurors chosen are not finalized.
+The court plans to bring them back to question them further as to whether the city’s $27 million settlement with Floyd’s estate had any impact on their views of the case.

 The first juror selected was a White man in his 20s or 30s who works as a chemist and said he has an analytical mind.